 Eggs themselves are obvious symbols of resurrection and continuing life, as well as fertility.
 Early humans thought the return of the sun from winter darkness was an annual miracle, and saw the egg as a natural wonder and proof of the renewal of life.
 As Christianity spread the egg was adopted as a symbol of Jesus’s alleged resurrection from the tomb.
 According to Young, the Easter Bunny is:

 a continuation of the reverence shown during the spring rites to the rabbit as a symbol of abundance.
-The honouring of such emblems of fertility extended to eggs.
+The honoring of such emblems of fertility extended to eggs.
 The egg serves as a representation of new life.
 It stands for the renewing power of nature and, by extension, agriculture.
 The egg can also symbolize regeneration in a spiritual or psychological sense.
-The ritual of colouring Easter eggs stems from the tradition of painting eggs in bright colours to represent the sunlight of spring.
+The ritual of coloring Easter eggs stems from the tradition of painting eggs in bright colors to represent the sunlight of spring.

 Young goes on to suggest that: “This might also be a good time to find the inner Easter Bunny.”

 - Bede, De Temp.
 Rat. c. xv.

 - St Chrysostom, Commentary on I Cor.
 V. 7.

 - Einhard, Life of Charlemagne, trans Samuel Epes Turner.
 Harper and Brothers, 1880.